- Published on

 Git, while storing the file contents on a remote server like

 Git command line extension.
 I did this with

 Homebrew by typing the following command in

-Terminal followed by
+Terminal followed by pressing the

 brew install git-lfs